Tet Offensive attack on Tan Son Nhut Air Base: Defenses and plans

-Central Office for South Vietnam gave responsibility for the attack to the 9th Division commanded by Colonel Nam Truyen.
+Central Office for South Vietnam gave responsibility for the attack to the 9th Division commanded by Col. Năm Truyện.
 While nominally a VC division, combat losses had been replaced by North Vietnamese soldiers, so more than half the 2,665-man attacking force were from the PAVN.
-Colonel Truyen's plan called for the D-16 Battalion to occupy the new Vinatexco textile mill (10.8158°N 106.630°E) on Highway 1 (now Route 22/Trường Chinh), which ran along the west perimeter of the base, approximately 1 km north of the 051 Gate (10.811°N 106.633°E), the planned entry point.
+Truyện's plan called for the D-16 Battalion to occupy the new Vinatexco textile mill (10.8158°N 106.630°E) on Highway 1 (now Route 22/Trường Chinh), which ran along the west perimeter of the base, approximately 1 km north of the 051 Gate (10.811°N 106.633°E), the planned entry point.
 The Vinatexco Mill would form the headquarters for the attack.
 The 269th Main Force Battalion would lead the attack on the 051 Gate, followed by the 267th Main Force Battalion which would exploit the opening and then the 1st Battalion, 271st Regiment would attack the flightline and base facilities.

 The Tết ceasefire began on 29 January, but was cancelled on 30 January after the VC/PAVN prematurely launched attacks on II Corps and at 17:30 the 7th Air Force commander General William W. Momyer ordered all air bases in South Vietnam to security condition red.
-On the night of 30/31 January, Truyen's forces marched into their attack positions, undetected by the ARVN 53rd Regional Force Battalion responsible for security outside the perimeter north and west of the base.
+On the night of 30/31 January, Truyện's forces marched into their attack positions, undetected by the ARVN 53rd Regional Force Battalion responsible for security outside the perimeter north and west of the base.